Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: Results

 \subsection{Test case III : a double \texttt{bvapec} model}

 The models discussed above were selected to showcase the auto-encoder ability to retain narrow line features superimposed on a broad continuum, as well as to illustrate the benefits of importance sampling.
 However, these models do not fully capture the complexity typical of \xifu-like spectra.
 To address this, we consider a more realistic model composed of the sum of two \texttt{bvapec} components, both sharing the same redshift.
 The elemental abundances are fixed to their default values, and the velocity for both components is set to 100 km/s.
 This choice is motivated by the fact that, in the statistical regime we aim to explore, the velocity cannot be meaningfully constrained (see Table \ref{tab:parameter_limits_caseIII} for the range of variation of the free model parameters).
 This model introduces significant degeneracy and is expected to produce broad or multi-modal posterior distributions, posing a challenge for traditional fitting methods.
-To accommodate this added complexity, we increase the training sample size from 10,000 to 50,000 and keep the latent space dimension of the auto-encoder to 64.
+To accommodate this added complexity, we consider a training sample size of 50,000 and keep the latent space dimension of the auto-encoder to 64.
 We find that a dimension of 128 performs equally well, but that increasing it beyond 128 offers no additional benefits in general.

 In Figure \ref{fig:2bvapec_cstat_comparison}, we compare the histogram of the \cstat\ values for a set of simulated spectra, with model parameters sampled from the truncated proposal distribution after the first round of inference.
 The \cstat\ values are computed with respect to both the input models and the reconstructed spectra.
 An illustrative example of a simulated spectrum along with its corresponding input model and reconstructed spectrum is also included in the figure.
-As shown, the two \cstat\ histograms ar aligned, indicating that the auto-encoder has successfully recovered the overall spectral shape across the dataset.
+As shown, the two \cstat\ histograms are aligned, indicating that the auto-encoder has successfully recovered the overall spectral shape across the dataset.
 Additionally, the model accurately reproduces narrow spectral line features, demonstrating its effectiveness in capturing both global and localized spectral features.
 Looking at the latent space distributions reveals that they are well-regularized, with most dimension histograms exhibiting approximately Gaussian-like shapes.

 The entire pipeline including the simulations, the auto-encoder training, neural density estimator training, truncated proposal generation, and importance sampling correction completes in slightly more than 1 hour with the bulk of the run time coming from the first training round of the auto-encoder.
 For comparison, we compute reference posteriors using \bxa\ on the original prior with 3,000 live samples.
 Running \bxa\ in parallel with \texttt{mpiexec} on 16 cores requires approximately 14 hours and over 10 million likelihood evaluations.